nfourtythree/craft-json-data/README.md

 # JSON Data plugin for craftcms

-Adds `json_data` filter to templates allowing the pipe in of entry data and return of json encoded data.
+Adds `jsonData` filter to templates allowing the pipe in of entry data and return of json encoded data.

 It accepts field names as parameters (comma separated) and works with related fields.